KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/widgets.md

 * **Deployment Flows**: Displays all the created deployment flows;
 * **Environments**: Shows the total amount of created environments.

-The status of the resources is displayed real-time and doesn't require any preliminary configuration for widgets to work.
+The status of the resources is displayed real-time and doesn't require any preliminary configuration to for widgets to work.
 Not only these widgets display the amount of resources but also their statuses (success, fail, in progress).

 ## SonarQube & Dependency-Track Widgets